cdemetriadis/Thrustmaster-T300-Steering-Wheel-Emulator/README.md

 # Thrustmaster T300 Steering Wheel Emulator

-This project started when I decided to get a steering wheel that would suit my personal sim driving needs, something that represented the driving experience with realism and no frills. **This build is intended for use with a Thrustmaster T300 (direct plugin), Playstation 4 and Assetto Corsa Competizione,** but it should work on other Thrustmaster bases and simulators.
+This project started when I decided to update my steering wheel so that it would suit my personal sim driving requirements, something that represented the driving experience with **realism** and **no frills**.

+#### This build is intended for use with a Thrustmaster T300 Base (direct plugin), Playstation 4 Pro and Assetto Corsa Competizione.

+But, having said that, it should work with **any compatible Thrustmaster Base and Console**, since it's emulating the F1 Steering Wheel (Adnvaced for PC mode not suppoorted/tested yet).

 ## The Build